 About Chania Region

-Chania is one of the most impressive towns in Greece.
-The old walled town has a magnificent harbour and mediaeval quarters, consisting of houses and churches from both the Venetian and Turkish periods.
-This unique melting pot of history is part of its enduring charm.
+Chania, Crete's second largest city, was the capital of Crete until 1972.
+Many centuries ago this was the Minoan settlement of Kydonia; archaeologists believe that there was a large palace here.
+Many of Chania's residents will tell you that the city is still the spiritual capital of Crete, even if the title is officially bestowed on Heraklion!
+It is certainly one of the most impressive cities in Greece.
+The old city has a magnificent harbour and mediaeval quarters, consisting of houses and churches from both the Venetian and Turkish periods.
+This melting pot of history is part of its enduring charm.
 Around the crescent-shaped harbour you'll find many excellent restaurants, bars and little shops, as well as the famous cruciform shaped indoor market, with its fascinating array of provisions.
-Scattered north and west from Chania lie countless beautiful beaches along with many small villages and pretty coves.
+Scattered north and west from Chania are countless beautiful beaches along with many villages and pretty coves.

-Where to visit
+Cities to visit

 From Almyrida you can explore picturesque villages, dramatic mountain gorges and some of Crete's best beaches.

 This award-winning beach is part of the Natura 2000 network, thanks to its variety of flora and fauna.